naathcs/survey-form/README.md

 ## My process

 I started writing on paper as much of the idea as I could.
 After writing on a notebook, a Github `branch` was created for this small project.
 The README file is the first one being done, as it is going to be both in English and Brazilian Portuguese.
+There is a folder called `Design` where photos of a handmade design on a white board was made.
+The <b>version 2</b> is the one being used to create the website.

 ### Built with